la2050/archive/_projects/2015/la-mobilized.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: submitted previously Organization(s) name(s): >-
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): >-
     Urban & Environmental Institute, Occidental College and East Yards Communities for Environmental Justice